-We assumed we’d enjoy the history but had no idea going into the trip that we’d fall in LOVE with the area the way we did.
+We assumed we’d enjoy the United States history but had no idea going into the trip that we’d fall in LOVE with the area the way we did.

-I highly recommend a visit to Williamsburg, Virginia and wanted to put together a travel guide for those considering a visit to the area.
+I highly recommend a visit to Williamsburg VA and wanted to put together a travel guide of the best things to do for those considering a visit to the area.

 You can read our personal travel experiences to Colonial Williamsburg and surrounding areas in these posts: